Greenarrow4245/C-fork-bomb/README.md

 # C-fork-bomb
-Hide it in a script to troll (idk if this works)
+Hide it in a bash script to troll